Ayesha Takia

-Ayesha Takia Azmi (born 10 April 1986) is an Indian former actress who worked predominantly in Hindi films.
-She began her career working in advertisements and music videos, and made her film debut in 2004 with the action thriller Taarzan: The Wonder Car, which won her the Filmfare Award for Best Female Debut.
+Ayesha Takia Azmi (born 10 April 1986) is an Indian former actress who worked predominantly in Hindi-language films.
+She began her career appearing in advertisements and music videos before making her film debut in the action film action thriller Taarzan: The Wonder Car, for which she won the Filmfare Award for Best Female Debut.

-Takia subsequently played the leading lady in such films as Super (2005) Socha Na Tha (2005), Salaam-e-Ishq (2007), and Wanted (2009), which is her highest grossing release.
-Takia made her debut in Telugu cinema with the film Super (2005), a commercial success.
-She also received praise for playing the lead role in the drama Dor (2006), which won her the Screen Award for Best Actress (Critics).
-This was followed by a series of poorly received films including Kya Love Story Hai (2007), No Smoking (2007), 8 x 10 Tasveer (2009), and Paathshaala (2010).
-Following her appearance in Mod (2011), she quit acting.
+Takia subsequently appeared in the films Super (2005), Socha Na Tha (2005) and Dor (2006). receiving critical praise for the latter and winning the Screen Award for Best Actress – Critics.
+She achieved her highest-grossing release with the action film Wanted (2009).
+Her subsequent films included Paathshaala (2010), Salaam-e-Ishq (2007), Mod (2011) after which she stopped appearing in films.

-In her personal life, Takia supports wildlife protection, and has participated in social initiatives and animal welfare causes.
-She has been featured as a talent anchor on the musical-reality show Sur Kshetra (2012).
-She is married to Farhan Azmi, with whom she has a son born in 2013.
+Outside acting, Takia has been associated with animal welfare and wildlife-protection causes.
+She also appeared as a talent anchor on the musical reality show Sur Kshetra (2012).
+She is married to businessman and politician Farhan Azmi, with whom she has a son.

 Early life and background

-Takia was born in Mumbai on 10 April 1986, and was brought up in a mixed cultural environment, as her father is of Gujarati descent and her mother is of Anglo-Indian descent.
-Takia's father, Nishit Takia, is a restaurateur, and her mother, Faridah Takia, has mixed British and Marathi ancestry.
+Takia was born in Mumbai on 10 April 1986, in Bombay (now known as Mumbai), Maharashtra, India.
+Takia was brought up in a mixed cultural environment, as her father Nishit Takia, a restaurateur, is of Gujarati descent, while her mother, Faridah, has British (Anglo-Indian) and Marathi ancestry.
 She has a younger sister Natasha.
-She studied at St Anthony's Girls High School, Chembur.
+Takia attended St Anthony's Girls High School, Chembur.